nspyke/acme-api/README.md

 ACME API is a Spring Boot application that provides RESTful endpoints for managing Widgets and Doodads for ACME Corporation.

+Widgets and Doodads share a **one-to-many** relationship: a single widget can contain multiple doodads.

 ## Prerequisites

 - Java 21 or higher